NamadaIsabelle/SAFIRI/README.md

 **Risper Namada**

-Built in Kenya 🇰🇪
+🇰🇪 Built in Kenya

-*"Building intelligent transport solutions for smarter African cities."*
+*"Designing intelligent transport systems for the future of African cities."*